 - 24 credit hours of graduate coursework, with at least 12 of those credit hours earned in 900-level courses

-- 4 credits of ECE 900 Seminars
+- 4 credits of ECE 900, Seminars

-- 6 credits of thesis work
+- 6 credits of thesis work (ECE 899)

 Up to 12 credits earned in non-ECE courses numbered 700-799 may be taken for graduate credit by ECE M.S. degree students provided the courses are petitioned and approved by the ECE Graduate Committee.